 DON program managers and IT leaders at the conference repeated the often-heard notion of baking security in from the start, that is, incorporating security into the lifecycle of a project or new capability, from its requirements development through the testing phases and on to acquisition and sustainment.
 A key part of the DevSecOps approach to application development.
 Naval leaders also emphasized how important it is to understand fluctuating risk levels through those aforementioned stages.
 As changes to the cyber threat environment occur, and as the blueprint to a system or capability evolves, the impact on risk needs to be clearly understood and articulated.
 These factors are areas where technology vendors can play a part.

 Automation within the context of zero trust and cybersecurity stood out as well.
 DON IT leaders cited automation as their biggest capability gap within the context of security since that’s what ties together the technology and capability that already exists and what they are acquiring.
 They mentioned that once they’ve procured the correct automation tools, they can begin implementing zero trust.
 They’ll leverage automation, whether it's endpoint or heuristic-based, to shut off access automatically because something's wrong.

 Another key takeaway was the goal of full automation of all zero trust capabilities across the DON.
 Given the rolling 5-year budget planning process that happens every year, it’s never too late to begin conversations with your U.S. Navy and Marine Corps customer around how you can help them not only strengthen their cybersecurity arsenal, but better integrate cybersecurity across their enterprise.

-About the Authors: Toan Le is a senior analyst on the DLT Market Insights team covering the Department of Defense and intelligence community.
+About the Authors: Toan Le is a senior analyst on the TD SYNNEX Public Sector Market Insights team covering the Department of Defense and intelligence community.

-Lloyd McCoy Jr., is the director of Market Intelligence at DLT.
+Lloyd McCoy Jr., is the director of Market Intelligence at TD SYNNEX Public Sector.